sejnii/kube_scheduler_with_interference/README.md

+# Co-scheML
-Kubernetes scheduler with interference value from ML
+Co-scheML is Kubernetes scheduler for avoiding interference using ML for GPU Clusters